gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 `picocom` to see it print "Hello, World!".

-Unlike before, connecting to the device with `picocom` will not cause the Arduino to reset, so can miss the message it prints when it turns on.
-Just press the reset button on the top of the Arduino to restart it and you should see "Hello, World!" in the picocom session.
-(Resetting the Arduino does not cause picocom to disconnect as technically picocom is connected to the USB to UART adapter - not the Arduino.
+Unlike before, connecting to the device with `picocom` will not cause the Arduino to reset, so you can miss the message it prints when it turns on.
+Just press the reset button on the top of the Arduino to restart it and you should see "Hello, World!" in the `picocom` session.
+(Resetting the Arduino does not cause `picocom` to disconnect as technically `picocom` is connected to the USB to UART adapter - not the Arduino.
 It just displays whatever data arrives over the TX wire no matter what it's plugged into.
 In fact, if you had a magnetized needle and a steady hand...[never